Kajkavian (ISO 639-3: kjv) is a Central European Slavic language.

 Dialects

-• Ivšič first proved unity of Kaikavian language in his work “Language of Croatian Kaikavians”10 describing 4 main Kaikavian dialect groups based on Kaikavian fundamental accentuation.
+• Ivšič first proved unity of Kajkavian language in his work “Language of Croatian Kajkavians”10 describing 4 main Kajkavian dialect groups based on Kajkavian fundamental accentuation.

-• There is one more Kaikavian dialect of Gorski Kotar, which had a slightly different development from the other four.
+• There is one more Kajkavian dialect of Gorski Kotar, which had a slightly different development from the other four.
 It can be divided in at least 2 main groups (Eastern and Western Gorski Kotar).
-It has archaic Kaikavian features.
+It has archaic Kajkavian features.

-• Kaikavian has diphthongs: uo, oa, ie, .., unlike official Croatian and its dialects
+• Kajkavian has diphthongs: uo, oa, ie, .., unlike official Croatian and its dialects

 • alternation of phonemes k, g, h in the nominative plural, dative and locative cases does not occur: